 It is vital that we monitor the impact of the conflict on our communities and provide the most effective aid possible.
-United by our Purpose of empowering our communities to progress, 4.244 employees have come together to donate 405.978 euros to date through a Group-wide employee match giving initiative, where all donations will be matched (doubled) by the UniCredit Foundation.
-The Foundation will use the donations to contribute to three causes that, combined, enable us to provide the greatest possible support to Ukraine: the Red Cross, Save the Children and UNHCR.
+United by our Purpose of empowering our communities to progress, 4.244 employees have come together to donate a total of 405.978 euros through a Group-wide employee match giving initiative, where all donations have been matched (doubled) by the UniCredit Foundation.
+The Foundation has used the donations to contribute to three causes that, combined, enable us to provide the greatest possible support to Ukraine: the Red Cross, Save the Children and UNHCR.
 To all those who have contributed, we thank you for your incredible generosity and support.

 UniCredit Extends its Support for Ukraine through AVSI

 AVSI is a non-profit humanitarian organisation active in 38 countries who are currently providing on-the-ground support in Ukraine; for example, by managing the transport of refugees outside the country through humanitarian corridors and supporting the first reception and integration of refugees into host communities.

 In partnership with AVSI, UniCredit is identifying additional ways to support refugees after the first three months, to continue to assist those in need with their transition.